inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 - Consider registering your prefix at [prefix.cc](http://prefix.cc/) once you think your vocabulary's chosen namespace URI will remain stable.

-#### Recommended prefixes
+#### Recommended prefixes for common RDF vocabularies

 - Use preferred namespace prefixes.
+    - Justification:
-Justification: Consistency; Readability.
+      - Consistency; Readability.

-For example: Anyone can define whatever prefix they want when using vocabularies, so the Dublin Core Terms vocabulary is often used with different prefixes, such as `dc:`, or `dct:`, or `dcterms:`, which can be confusing.
+Note: Anyone can define whatever prefix they want when using vocabularies, so for instance the Dublin Core Terms vocabulary is often used with different prefixes, such as `dc:`, or `dct:`, or `dcterms:`, which can be confusing.
 Since the [Turtle serialization of the vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/dublin_core_terms.ttl) itself uses `dcterms:`, so do we!

-Here we list the preferred namespace prefixes that we use at Inrupt for vocabularies whose prefix might not be immediately obvious across all our RDF are (if you're unsure of a prefix to use, just try and look for existing usage of that vocabulary in our RDF, or ask at info@inrupt.com):
+Below we list the preferred namespace prefixes that we use at Inrupt across all our RDF for vocabularies whose prefix might not be immediately obvious (if you're unsure of a prefix to use, try and look for existing usage of that vocabulary in our RDF, or just ask at info@inrupt.com):

 ```turtle
 prefix dcterms:  <http://purl.org/dc/terms/>